In this post, I take you through seven different ways to make money gambling.

 But before we start, if this is all new to you I really recommend starting with Matched Betting as it is the easiest and least risky.
 Here is my detailed how-to guide on Matched Betting.

 In short: Keep as much money as possible from free bets.

 Most online gambling sites offer promotions such as free bets to try and get you to sign up with them rather than their competitors.
-Those free bets need to be bet before they can be withdrawn, but if you are clever you can hedge your bets and guarantee to keep most of the value of the free bet.
+You can’t withdraw the free bet, but you can keep any winnings from it.
+And if you are clever you can hedge your bets and guarantee to keep most of the free bet.

 Resources to help you get good at matched betting

 I have a detailed free introduction guide to matched betting.

 After that, you will want to sign up to one of the matched betting services like Oddsmonkey.
 For £17.99 a month they guide you into matched betting and provide a constantly updating list of what free bets are currently available.
 You simply work your way through the list.